energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    :format: latex
 ..

 This section details the input data utilized in applying the LP modeling framework to the Colombia case study.
+The primary objective is to provide data for modelling a prospective Colombian energy system for the year 2035.
-The primary objective is provide data to reproduce the historical Colombian energy system for the year 2021, serving as a validation of EnergyScope's accuracy in modeling this intricate system.
-Additionally, we provide data for modeling a prospective Colombian energy system for the year 2035.
+Additionally, we provide the necessary data to reproduce the historical Colombian energy system for the year 2021, serving as a validation of EnergyScope's accuracy in modeling this intricate system.

 The data can be grouped into three parts: resources (Section `Resources <#app:sec:ESTD_CO_resources>`__), demand (Section `Demand <#sec:app1_end_uses>`__) and technologies (Section